bgianfo/lab-notebook/src/serenityos/gdb-port.md

 We can see this does a few things:
 - Specifies what version of the gdb source to download and a sha256 hash to validate that `.tar.xz` package with.
 - Specifies that the port expects us to run the `configure` script.
-- Specifies the configure options, which are mostly about how to target serenity's headers and libs, and what options to enable or disable.
+- Specifies the configure options, which are mostly about how to target serenity's headers and libraries, and what options to enable or disable.
 - Expresses a dependency on the `gmp` and `binutils` ports.